in

 Storage Sofa Bed

-On top of this, you get tons of storage space, of course.
-There are different types of storage beds from full-sized sofa beds to compact futons, to sofa beds with portable under-mattress storage.
+On top of this, you get tons of storage space.
+There are different types of storage beds, from full-sized sofa beds to compact futons to sofa beds with portable under-mattress storage.

-If you don’t happen to have a lot of storage space available in the area but would like to get the added benefit of having some, a storage sofa bed will serve its purpose quite well for you.
+Suppose you don’t have a lot of storage space available in the area but would like to get the added benefit of having some.
+In that case, a storage sofa bed or one of the other space-saving alternatives, like murphy beds and loft beds, will serve its purpose quite well for you.

 Pull-Out Couch